 While you’re in Amboseli, you will get the chance to visit a Manyatta, a Masai Village.
 Just be sure to organize it with the lodge.
 The village is made up of several huts made from cow dung walls and thatched roofs.
 While visiting, you’ll be invited to walk around the village, learn about the culture and interact with all the people who live there.
 It’s a fun, heartwarming experience, the Masai and are very sweet and always interested in a conversation.
 A great way to start a conversation is to ask one of the men how the have protected their heard from attacks from predators, you’re likely to get some jawdropping stories.

 You’ll be taken to your accommodation and your guides will discuss the hike with you.
 They will go through the route, the altitude and answer anything you would like to know.
-Enjoy a lovely dinner overlooking Mt Kenya and prepare for your 4-day hike that begins early in the morning.
+Enjoy a lovely dinner overlooking the mountain and prepare for your 4-day hike that begins early in the morning.

 Mt Kenya is a volcano but has not been active for a few million years and is now the second-highest mountain in Africa.
 The mountain is full of amazingly craggy slopes and deep valleys that were formed by ice caps, glaciers and years of erosion.
 Today there are still 11 glaciers on the mountain but it is thought that it will be iceless in the next 30 years.

-There are three peaks on Mt Kenya, all of which you can summit.
+There are three peaks here, all of which you can summit.
 Lenana at 16,355ft is the easiest to get up and requires no technical climbing, just some solid fitness.
 Whereas, Batian at 17,057 ft and Nelion at 17,021 ft, both require technical skills and a lot of fitness.

 Mt Kenya is inside its own national park and consists of a national park zone and a forestry zone.
 It encompasses 276 square miles in total.
 It was made a UNESCO World Heritage Site in 1997 and it home to a loy of wildlife, some of which is endemic to Kenya.
-While walking around Mt Kenya, you could bump into ion, leopard, elephant, buffalo, zebra, the endangered bongo and up to 340 species of bird.
+While walking around the park, you could bump into a lion, leopard, elephant, buffalo, zebra, the endangered bongo and up to 340 species of bird.

 The area was not only made a national park to protect the wildlife but also to protect the water.
 Mt Kenya’s water catchment provides drinking water for over 2 million Kenyans.
 There are four different tribes that live around the base of Mt Kenya and they are all as happy and sweet as the next.
 The Kenya beautiful have a love of life and laughter that is infectious.
 They are very welcoming, smiley and helpful.
 The Gikuyu tribe think of the mountain as gods throne on earth and build homes with their front doors facing it.